 - Chopped mint

 What do you add to your BBQ hotdogs?
 Ketchup?
-Well we raise you beer braised onions and melted cheese!
+Well, we raise you with beer-braised onions and melted cheese!

 - A splash of olive oil